Rocks and Geology Around Las Vegas

 Rocks and Geology Around Las Vegas is intended to give a hiker's-level overview of the mountains and rocks around Las Vegas, giving hikers and botanists enough information to recognize the main types of rocks and basic information on how they formed.
 Most people look at rocks as unchanging, something that always has been and always will be.
-The rocks we see today, however, are part of a process where things change over time, and when we understand rocks as part of a process, our appreciation of the world around us -- how it got that way and how we fit with it -- is so much greater.
+The rocks we see today, however, are part of a process where the landscape changes over time, and when we understand rocks as a process, our appreciation of the world around us -- how it got that way and how we fit with it -- is so much greater.

 There are only three basic types of rock: Sedimentary, Volcanic, and Metamorphic.